Appleple47/NxN_Sliding_Puzzle/README.md

 Just run the program and play the game in your terminal!

 ## About
-I'm currently taking a university course called "Artificial Intelligence."＼ As part of this course, we were given the following assignment:
+I'm currently taking a university course called "Artificial Intelligence."
+As part of this course, we were given the following assignment:

 >>